Click image above to view video.

-I got to know Andrew lots better.
-I didn’t like Andrew when I’d met him a year or two before, but he and I grew close.
+I got to know Andrew LeBaron lots better.
+He was one of the few people around my age who was involved with the Work at the time.
+I really didn’t like him when I’d met him a year or two before, but he and I grew close.
 We bought a motorcycle together and he started to teach me to ride – I told him I wanted to and he facilitated the whole thing, and just told me how much money I owed him.
 (And we made the exact same amount working at Filtagreen, so everything always felt so fair!)
-We went on many silly adventures together, and I learned about his childhood and emotions about his experience in the polygamist community.
+We went on many silly adventures together, and I learned about his childhood and emotions about his experience being raised in a polygamist community.
 He did lots of work on the shed behind “my” house, so that he could live out there and pay rent with me, while still letting me pretty much have the house to myself.
 I think I didn’t like him at first because he challenged me – pretty intentionally.
 If I made a statement he didn’t agree with or think was true, he would pretty much laugh-yell at me until I backed down my ego and could admit that I was wrong and didn’t know everything.
 Holy cow – am I glad I had someone who pushed me back until I learned how to have some humility.
 He became like a little and big brother to me.
-Not that he doesn’t have plenty of great siblings already, but he listed me on facebook as his sister and it meant a lot to me.
+Not that he doesn’t have plenty of great siblings already, but he listed me on facebook as his sister and it means a lot to me.

 We became friends with a girl I met named Kinsey, who approached me at a bar in Salt Lake and went on adventures with us and one other dear friend.
 Kinsey was also an apostate from the church and came to a park meet-and-greet and I think part of one of the public symposiums with us.
 She was into the concepts I shared with her, but never read the books as far as I know.
 We spent a lot of time just having fun together, and she was a break from long weeks at Filtagreen.
 We went to different restaurants and bars together with our other friend, and sometimes Andrew, or he would come pick us up if we needed a ride, or even uber to us and drive my car back – all I had to do was call.
 He was very self-sacrificing and took care of everyone around him, above and beyond what I’d ever seen from someone my age, every day.

-I had been talking for years online to a guy who’s a sorta well known artist from Europe, who works on films and video games and travels and lives all over the world.
+I had been talking for years online to a guy who’s a sorta well known artist from Europe, who worked on films and video games and traveled and lived all over the world.
 We had met up once on a trip to New Mexico, and he and I spoke pretty regularly at that point and had grown close.
 He talked about us getting married, and he was one of the first people I could see myself marrying.
-I got a passport in anticipation of meeting up with him again, but he wouldn’t make a solid plan with me, and I was getting restless and frustrated.
+I got a passport in anticipation of meeting up with him again, but he wouldn’t make a solid plan with me, and I started to get restless and frustrated.

 While I lived in New Zealand, I regularly Skyped with Dustin, and he essentially flipped his entire sleeping schedule to be able to speak to me more.
-I told him about my involvement with the work, and he looked into it, and basically read through the chapter headings of Human Reality.
+I told him about my involvement with the Work, and he looked into it, and basically read through the chapter headings of Human Reality.
 He concluded that there was nothing “bad” being asked of me by my cult, and that they had a noble message and goals, and he respects me to believe whatever I want.
-Basically we’ve left it at that ever since.
+Basically we left it at that ever after.

 While in NZ I had the use of a car, and volunteered in hostels on weekends and traveled all over the south island and met lots of people I found interesting – travelers, artists, many minds who wished to travel and search around the world for different personal experiences and answers.
 People with very different perspectives of the world.

 While there, the Ferguson riots were on TV, and I felt like the NZ News’ portrayal of what was really going on was a lot more accurate than what was being shown in the States.
 This was a beginning for me to dive in more online to reading about social justice movements.
 I familiarized myself with liberal members of my generation’s commentary on many many intersections of feminism, systemic racism, ableism, LGBTQ+ rights, xenophobia, cultural appropriation, BLM, and religious freedom.
 I wound up involved in these conversations for many years, and brought issues to the attention of many of my friends and family, ultimately “correcting” many people if they weren’t “up” on these issues.
-Another exercise in my pride and ego, judgementalness, and unkindness.
+Now I believe that was another exercise in my pride and ego, judgmentalness, and unkindness.

 A few months in to my job in NZ, I had a couple weeks of vacation that I took to travel with a new, dear friend to Australia.
 There we met up with the brother of the artist guy I had spoken to about being married and fallen out of touch with.
 The brother knew exactly who I was and mentioned his brother talking about a future with me, and since they live in different parts of the world and rarely see each other, I took that information to mean that the guy really was serious about me in some way.
 I needed to find out if there was an actual future with him before it would be fair or honest for me to commit to Dustin, so I told Dustin about him.
 I wanted to stay friends, but it broke his heart and we didn’t speak for a few months.

-I met up with the artist and had a few emotionally confusing weeks traveling with him in Taiwan and the Philippines, meeting some of the most incredible, dirt poor, happy people I’ve ever taken advantage of (many people let us stay in their homes and fed us because they were fans of the artist, and looked up to me as an American.
-I wish I had done it differently).
+I met up with the artist and had a few emotionally confusing weeks traveling with him in Taiwan and the Philippines, meeting some of the most incredible, dirt poor, happy people I’ve ever taken advantage of (many people let us stay in their homes and fed us.
+I REALLY wish I had done it differently).
 As it turned out, the man I was travelling with said he had just met the first other woman who he thought he could marry one day, and since he’d already slept with her, basically she had dibs, hahah.
-So after finally meeting up in Asia, nothing really happened between us, which upon reflection of parts of his character and our compatibility, I’m ultimately grateful for.
-That other woman might have saved me a lot of time!
+So after finally meeting up in Asia, nothing really happened between us, which upon reflection of our compatibility, I’m ultimately grateful for.

 I got back to Idaho just in time and got permission from Dustin to see him before he moved to Thailand to teach English.
 I was risking hurting him more, which I usually have the self-determination to completely avoid when it comes to matters of the heart and having influence over men.
 But it was clear to me, as soon as he gathered the courage to come into the restaurant where we met, and I was in his presence again after 9 months, that I was again incredibly comfortable, and still in love with him.
 In the three days we had together before he left, I became more vulnerable and honest with him than I had with any man.